jdc-cunningham/cross-platform-app/DEVNOTES.md

 hmm I think I have to turn it into a picture, API takes the picture and turns it into a blob... and vice versa

+1:25 AM

+no I'm a dumbass TEXT max size is 64kb so it's cutoff, I need LONGTEXT

+1:28 AM

+alright... it's all good in the neighborhood, ooh control J is terminal

+---

 06/15/2023

 Desires lol